stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   The terrain sloped upward, ending in a definite crest.
 I reached the top about 5:30, and saw ahead of me a very extensive plain with forests in the distance.
-This, without question, was the plateau mapped by Matsugawa from the air fifty years ago, and called on our maps &ldquo;Eryx&rdquo; or the &ldquo;Erycinian Highland.&rdquo; But what made my heart leap was a smaller detail, whose position could not have been far from the plain&rsquo;s exact centre.
+This, without question, was the plateau mapped by Matsugawa from the air fifty years ago, and called on our maps "Eryx " or the  "Erycinian Highland. " But what made my heart leap was a smaller detail, whose position could not have been far from the plain's exact centre.
 It was a single point of light, blazing through the mist and seeming to draw a piercing, concentrated luminescence from the yellowish, vapour-dulled sunbeams.
-This, without doubt, was the crystal I sought&mdash;a thing possibly no larger than a hen&rsquo;s egg, yet containing enough power to keep a city warm for a year.
+This, without doubt, was the crystal I sought--a thing possibly no larger than a hen's egg, yet containing enough power to keep a city warm for a year.
 I could hardly wonder, as I glimpsed the distant glow, that those miserable man-lizards worship such crystals.
 And yet they have not the least notion of the powers they contain.

   Breaking into a rapid run, I tried to reach the unexpected prize as soon as possible; and was annoyed when the firm moss gave place to a thin, singularly detestable mud studded with occasional patches of weeds and creepers.
-But I splashed on heedlessly&mdash;scarcely thinking to look around for any of the skulking man-lizards.
+But I splashed on heedlessly--scarcely thinking to look around for any of the skulking man-lizards.
 In this open space I was not very likely to be waylaid.
 As I advanced, the light ahead seemed to grow in size and brilliancy, and I began to notice some peculiarity in its situation.
 Clearly, this was a crystal of the very finest quality, and my elation grew with every spattering step.

-  It is now that I must begin to be careful in making my report, since what I shall henceforward have to say involves unprecedented&mdash;though fortunately verifiable&mdash;matters.
-I was racing ahead with mounting eagerness, and had come within an hundred yards or so of the crystal&mdash;whose position on a sort of raised place in the omnipresent slime seemed very odd&mdash;when a sudden, overpowering force struck my chest and the knuckles of my clenched fists and knocked me over backward into the mud.
+  It is now that I must begin to be careful in making my report, since what I shall henceforward have to say involves unprecedented--though fortunately verifiable--matters.
+I was racing ahead with mounting eagerness, and had come within an hundred yards or so of the crystal--whose position on a sort of raised place in the omnipresent slime seemed very odd--when a sudden, overpowering force struck my chest and the knuckles of my clenched fists and knocked me over backward into the mud.
 The splash of my fall was terrific, nor did the softness of the ground and the presence of some slimy weeds and creepers save my head from a bewildering jarring.
 For a moment I lay supine, too utterly startled to think.
 Then I half-mechanically